gitjps/Node-RED-Backend-and-Frontend/README.md

 # Node-RED Backend

-This solution consists of two parts:
+This solution consists of the following parts
-1. Cloudant-CRUD: can be used to perform CREATE, READ, UPDATE and DELETE operations against a Cloudant database.
-It is an simple way to provide data store for hackathons, prototypes etc.
+- a Cloudant database
+- the Backend-App (business logic, interfaces to external systems, CRUD requests to the database)
-2. Simple Forwarding Server (needed to provide an interface to Web frontends)
+- a simple forwarding server, needed to provide an interface to Web frontends

 ![Architecture](Node-RED-Backend.jpg)

+It can be used for hackathons, prototypes and alike.

 ** UNDER CONSTRUCTION **